openstack/nova/doc/source/user/architecture.rst

    :width: 100%

 * DB: sql database for data storage.
-* API: component that receives HTTP requests, converts commands and communicates with other components via the **oslo.messaging** queue or HTTP
+* API: component that receives HTTP requests, converts commands and communicates with other components via the **oslo.messaging** queue or HTTP.
-* Scheduler: decides which host gets each instance
+* Scheduler: decides which host gets each instance.
-* Network: manages ip forwarding, bridges, and vlans
+* Network: manages ip forwarding, bridges, and vlans.
 * Compute: manages communication with hypervisor and virtual machines.
-* Conductor: handles requests that need coordination(build/resize), acts as a database proxy, or handles object conversions.
+* Conductor: handles requests that need coordination (build/resize), acts as a database proxy, or handles object conversions.

-While all services are designed to be horizontally scalable, you should have significantly more computes then anything else.
+While all services are designed to be horizontally scalable, you should have significantly more computes than anything else.